briwagner/entertainment_guide/guide/README.md

 Schedule of movies on tv is also available and will be implemented.

 Currently I'm working within the limitations of the free account.
 But I may be able to add other features, like movie poster images and search for tv channel lineups.

+In progress:
+add filter to movies
+click on movies to get more info?